Our verdict

 This way, the Reebok Nano X2 manages to walk a fine line between durability and breathability as opposed to the Metcon 8.
 The latter has a thick TPU coverage throughout the upper which adds durability while sacrificing weight and airiness.

-The Nano X2 also has more padding in the tongue which prevents lace bites effectively and doesn't slide around as much as it did in the Nano X1.
+We also discovered that the Nano X2 also has more padding in the tongue which prevents lace bites effectively and doesn't slide around as much as it did in the Nano X1.

-The tongue got 1.6 mm thicker compared to the Nano X1 and is now 10.4 thick on the Nano X2.
+The tongue got 1.6 mm thicker compared to the Nano X1 and is now 10.4 mm thick on the Nano X2.
 This is considerably thicker than the average 6.4 mm.

 Support and lockdown?
 Never a problem!